Better than box mix brownie recipe! These easy one-bowl cocoa powder brownies are as easy as boxed mix brownies, but they taste so much better!

-Add the flour, cocoa powder, and salt to the bowl (3).
+Step 3: Add the flour, cocoa powder, and salt to the butter and sugar mixture.
 Whisk just until combined.
-There's no need to beat the batter - whisking it just until the ingredients are incorporated is sufficient.
+There’s no need to beat the batter – whisking it just until the ingredients are incorporated is sufficient.
 The batter should be thick and smooth.

-Stir in the chocolate chips, and pour the batter into the prepared baking pan (4).
+Step 4: Fold in the chocolate chips, and pour the brownie batter into the prepared pan.

 These brownies will have a thin, shiny crust on top.
 They’ll be set at the edges and still look a little fudgy in the middle.

-When a wooden toothpick is inserted in the center, it should come out with just a few fudgy crumbs attached.
+When a wooden toothpick is inserted in the center, it should come out with just a few moist crumbs attached.

-I like to store brownies, covered, in the fridge because it helps to make them chewier and fudgier.
+I like to store brownies in an airtight container in the fridge because it helps to make them chewier and fudgier.
 It also makes them last a little longer.